saiDev1999/vite-react-app-7r/README.md

 4. what is the pure function in js
 5. what is the side effects in js
 6. Filter the products based on the categories - 3 apis

+State uplifting :

+Communicating with the data to keep parent and child component states in sync

+DOM :

+When any element changes in the dom, It will reload the entire dom nodes It will result poor performance , Loading time increases

+React Vdom :

+V-DOM : Vdom is a memory representation of a original dom, It will compare the previous and current changes and updates only specific parts of UI

+2 algorithms of vdom :

+1. Diffing - Diffing compares the previous vdom and current vdom , and check the changes
+2. Reconciliation - Based on the changes observed corresponding layout gets updated leaving rest of UI unchanged

+React apps were faster

+Tasks:

+1. Take a button for adding bulbs in the card
+2. On click of bulb , show on and off cases
+3. Also show the no of bulbs count
+4. Filter the products based on the categories - 3 apis
+5. Create a common table component(Bootstrap or react bootstrap) for different use cases , Hit the api and show data in table